 With planning and few tricks up your sleeve, a flashpacking travel experience is well within your reach.
 Below are some of my tips and tricks to set you on your way to achieving luxury travel on a budget.

 Within these tips for luxury travel on a budget, there are links to further reading to help you on your way.
-However, if you would like to jump straight to these resources, there’s a list for you at the end of this blog post.
+However, if you would like to jump straight to these resources, here’s a list for you:

 If you have the flexibility to do so, travel out of peak season.
 Not only will you save money, but you can also avoid the peak season crowds.
 Any of you who have visited the Italian Lakes in the summer will understand what I am saying!
 The flip side of out of season travel is unpredictable weather and the closure of some restaurants and attractions.